ThePaul7/frontend-checklist/README.md

 ### 1.2.2.
 Dev Stack

-Use the latest versions of the [gulp dev stack](https://github.com/actum/gulp-dev-stack).
+Use the latest versions of the [gulp dev stack] TODO.
-In case you need more features, add them within the project.
-You can also [raise an issue on Github](https://github.com/actum/gulp-dev-stack/issues) and discuss an addition of the feature to the dev stack there.

 #### Outcomes